-To develop advocacy initiatives that will help increase various types of diversity and understanding of diversity within the profession of psychology in Nova Scotia.
+The Cultural Diversity Committee is a Standing Committee that develops initiatives that will help increase various types of diversity and understanding of diversity within the profession of psychology in Nova Scotia.
+Its mandates are:

-- To further and support the promotion of diversity amongst psychologists within Nova Scotia
+- further and support the promotion of diversity amongst psychologists within Nova Scotia.

-- To support other APNS committees who wish to consider diversity issues in their various activities
+- support other APNS committees who wish to consider diversity issues in their various activities.

-- To identify outreach opportunities to diverse populations to increase diversity within the profession of psychology
+- identify outreach opportunities to diverse populations to increase diversity within the profession of psychology.

-- To support psychologists from diverse backgrounds with issues of marginalization.
+- support psychologists from diverse backgrounds with issues of marginalization.